fatin-idris/portfolio/README.md

 This portfolio is built with the user in mind.
 Here's a breakdown of the key features and the UX design principles behind them.

 1. **Sticky Navbar**
-UX Principle: Navigation Efficiency & User Control.
-This feature addresses the UX principle of Navigation Efficiency.
+  - This feature addresses the UX principle of Navigation Efficiency.
 By keeping the navigation bar visible as a user scrolls, key links are always within reach.
 This saves time and provides a seamless way to explore the portfolio without having to scroll back to the top.

 2. **"More" Dropdown Link**
 This is a core example of Progressive Disclosure.
 The "More" link groups less-frequent links into a clean, simple dropdown menu.
 This prevents the main navigation from being cluttered, allowing the user to focus on the most important links first.